Skip to main content

 How do I find a therapist near Cape Coral or Lehigh Acres?

-Cape Coral and Lehigh Acres have limited local options for therapy, so many residents drive to Fort Myers for appointments.
-From Cape Coral, our office on Matthew Drive is about 15 to 20 minutes across the Midpoint Memorial Bridge.
-From Lehigh Acres, it's roughly 20 to 30 minutes via Colonial Boulevard or SR-82.
-Telehealth is also available if you'd rather skip the commute entirely -- you can meet with any of our Florida-licensed therapists from home.
+Cape Coral and Lehigh Acres have limited local options for therapy, so many residents drive to our Fort Myers office in Page Park, just south of Colonial Boulevard.
+Free-flow drive times: 12 to 18 minutes from mid-Cape Coral via the Midpoint Memorial Bridge directly onto Colonial, 14 to 20 minutes from downtown Cape Coral via the Cape Coral Bridge, and 33 to 45 minutes from Lehigh Acres via Colonial Boulevard west.
+Add 5 to 15 minutes during winter season or evening rush hour.
+Telehealth is also available if you'd rather skip the commute entirely.
+You can meet with any of our Florida-licensed therapists from home.

 What should I look for when choosing a therapist in Fort Myers?